Tag: ZEN smoke alarms

 New Farm, QLD, 4005

 Ever wondered how to physically attach our ZEN Smoke Alarms onto your ceiling?
 You won’t believe how easy it is!
 A major benefit of ZEN wireless 10-year battery powered smoke alarms is that there is no electrical wiring involved – this means they can be installed without an electrician.
-ZEN smoke alarm bundle packs will even arrive to you already interconnected together as a group – no need to pair them up as we’ve done it for you!
+ZEN photoelectric smoke alarm bundle packs will even arrive to you already interconnected together as a group – no need to sync them up as we’ve done it for you!

 Checklist: